Mastering the wardrobe mix | Toronto family photo shoot

 Can you do a wardrobe with only neutrals?
 Absolutely.
 Neutrals can provide a very muted, soothing look.
 Just be sure to balance warm and cool tones, and remember that the patterns and textures take on greater importance when you don't have colours to add interest, so be sure they're included.
 Look for stronger texture such as a chunky fisherman's knit and patterns that are visible from a distance.

 Now how do you know if an item doesn't "fit" with your colour scheme?
 If you start with a patterned fabric, simply see if your wardrobe item shares a colour from that pattern.
 If so, chances are that it's good.
-But if a colour strays too far from the ones in your starting pattern -- such as a blue that is more aqua than denim -- it is likely better left out.
+But if a colour strays too far from the ones in your starting pattern -- such as a blue that is more aqua than denim -- it is better left out.
 Another good check is to see whether the colour of one item is shared by at least one other item.
 If it isn't, it may not be a good fit.
 A simple way to tell is by throwing all the items on a bed and seeing how they look together.
 If something clashes, it will stand out.
 If you're doing wardrobe coordination with a larger group -- such as an extended family -- a Pinterest board is a great way to see items side by side as you narrow down your choices.
 And if in doubt, I'm just an email or text message away -- and always happy to help you shine on shoot day!

 Comments